tachibana-shin/vue-auth3/docs/options/options-generate.md

 Specify a bit of string data to remember during login or register.

-This is a dynamic opiton that should be set during the method call.
+This is a dynamic option that should be set during the method call.

 ## makeRequest